 Pac-West also ignores applicable Washington administrative rules and definitions and this Commission’s recent ruling in the AT&T/Qwest arbitration proceeding (Docket No. UT-033035) dealing with the definition of a “local” call, in which the Commission ruled that the definition of local exchange service would remain traffic that originates and terminates within the same Commission-determined local calling area (thus rejecting AT&T’s request for a definition based on “the calling and called NPA/NXXs” (i.e., Virtual NXX (or VNXX)).
 The Arbitrator in that proceeding had also ruled that reciprocal compensation for calls that terminate outside the local calling area in which they originate is inappropriate, and thus that such traffic should be compensated on a bill and keep basis, and the Commission adopted the Arbitrator’s Report.
 Thus, a CLEC’s VNXX offerings that do not provide for toll payments, or an appropriate substitute, or that seek reciprocal compensation or any other intercarrier compensation, are improper.

 Pac-West also ignores the plain language of the parties’ interconnection agreement (“ICA”) regarding the types of traffic that the parties have agreed to exchange.
 The traffic types that the parties have agreed to exchange over the local interconnection trunks and through the ICA Single Point of Presence (“SPOP”) amendment are very specifically delineated in the ICA.
-As is discussed below, the traffic for which Qwest disputes payment does not match the traffic types that the parties agreed to exchange under the ICA.
-Due to Pac-West’s purposeful misuse and improper assignment of telephone numbers, the traffic that Pac-West expects Qwest to exchange does not match any of the specifically-defined traffic types, and therefore is not traffic that the parties have agreed to exchange under the ICA.
 The solution to this dispute is quite simple.
 If Pac-West assigns telephone numbers based on the actual physical location of the ISP Server, then the traffic will be properly routed consistent with the definitions in the ICA.

 In sum, this case raises an important issue from a policy and financial perspective.
 Ultimately, this Commission should rule in favor of Qwest and thus determine that Pac-West is not entitled to unilaterally change the ICA.
 The Commission should further rule (as a matter of federal law, state law and sound public policy) that Pac-West is not entitled to fundamentally shift the toll compensation structure in this state.